Nebo15/sage/README.md

 - guarantees that transaction steps are completed or all failed steps are compensated;
 - much simpler and easier to test code for transaction and compensation function implementations;
-- caching, circuit breaking and asynchronous requests;
+- retries, caching, circuit breaking and asynchronous requests;
 - declarative way to define your transactions and run them.

 # RFC's